Vince McMahon: Creation of the Mr. McMahon character (1996–1997)

 Throughout late 1996 and into 1997, McMahon slowly began to be referred to as the owner on WWF television while remaining as the company's lead play-by-play commentator.
 On the September 23, 1996 Monday Night Raw, Jim Ross delivered a worked shoot promo during which he ran down McMahon, outing him as chairman and not just a commentator for the first time in WWF storylines.
 This was followed up on the October 23 Raw with Stone Cold Steve Austin referring to then-WWF President Gorilla Monsoon as "just a puppet" and that it was McMahon "pulling all the strings".
 The March 17, 1997 WWF Raw Is War is cited by some as the beginning of the Mr. McMahon character, as after Bret Hart lost to Sycho Sid in a steel cage match for the WWF Championship, Hart engaged in an expletive-laden rant against McMahon and WWF management.
 This rant followed Hart shoving McMahon to the ground when he attempted to conduct a post-match interview.
 McMahon, himself, returned to the commentary position and nearly cursed out Hart before being calmed down by Ross and Lawler.

 McMahon largely remained a commentator after the Bret Hart incident on Raw.
 On September 22, 1997, on the first-ever Raw to be broadcast from Madison Square Garden, Bret's brother Owen Hart was giving a speech to the fans in attendance.
-During his speech, Stone Cold Steve Austin entered the ring with five NYPD officers following and assaulted Hart.
+During his speech, Austin entered the ring with five NYPD officers following and assaulted Hart.
 When it appeared Austin would fight the officers, McMahon ran into the ring to lecture him that he could not physically compete; at the time, Austin was recovering from a broken neck after Owen Hart botched a piledriver in his match against Austin at SummerSlam.
-After telling McMahon that he respects the fact that he and the WWF cared, Austin attacked McMahon with a Stone Cold Stunner, leaving McMahon in shock.
+After telling McMahon that he respects the fact that he and the WWF cared, Austin attacked McMahon with a "Stone Cold Stunner", leaving McMahon in shock.
 Austin was then arrested on charges of trespassing, assault, and assaulting a police officer.
 This marked the beginning of the Austin-McMahon rivalry.

 At Survivor Series in 1997, Bret Hart defended his WWF Championship against long-time rival Shawn Michaels in the main event.
 During the match, Michaels applied Hart's signature submission maneuver The Sharpshooter on Hart.
 Though Hart did not submit, McMahon ordered the referee to ring the bell, thus screwing Hart out of the title and making Michaels the champion and making McMahon turn heel for the first time on WWF television.
 This incident was subsequently dubbed the "Montreal Screwjob".
 Following the incident, McMahon left the commentary table for good (Jim Ross replaced McMahon as lead commentator) and the Mr. McMahon character began.